 The RCPCH recognises members’ concerns around this issue, which has created a perverse incentive for senior clinicians to reduce their working hours or retire early.

-The Government has pledged a consultation on giving doctors complete flexibility to scale down their pension contributions, which opened on 11 September and will close on 1 November.
-This replaces a consultation on extending the 50:50 offer to doctors that was briefly open in July 2019 before being prematurely closed.
+The Government ran a consultation on giving doctors complete flexibility to scale down their pension contributions, which opened from 11 September to 1 November 2019.
+This replaced a consultation on extending the 50:50 offer to doctors that was briefly open in July 2019 before being prematurely closed.

 The British Medical Association (BMA) has launched a Pensions Modeller for its members.
 Regular updates on the BMA’s work to lobby the Government on this issue are also on their website, along with factsheets and an invitation to write to your local MP about the pension tax legislation.